tecton-ai/tecton-terraform-setup/README.md

 This repository provides a collection of Terraform modules to help you set up and configure your AWS environment for [deploying Tecton](https://docs.tecton.ai/docs/setting-up-tecton).
 There are different modules for different deployment scenarios / compute engines.

 Each module is structured to be used as a remote module, referenced via a Git source in your Terraform configurations.
+You can also clone this repository and reference the modules locally.

 Below is a list of the available modules, each with a specific focus: